 This article originally appeared on VICE Germany

-Going to a gynecologist and showing this stranger your vagina is both terribly intimate and reassuringly anonymous.
+Going to a gynaecologist and showing this stranger your vagina is both terribly intimate and reassuringly anonymous.
 You're lying there, paying someone to take a thorough look at your love tunnel, and while you know he or she has literally seen thousands of them, you can't help but wonder: What does this person think of my vag?
 How does it feel for them to be in such close proximity to my labia?
 What drives a person to choose this profession?

 Dr. Joachim Pömer (34) has his own clinic in Linz, Austria.
-When I asked him how the hell he became a gynecologist, he told me about a trip to Namibia when he was 28, where he witnessed a few women giving birth.
-There, he realized that he wanted to be part the moment when a new life comes to existence.
+When I asked him how the hell he became a gynaecologist, he told me about a trip to Namibia when he was 28, where he witnessed a few women giving birth.
+There, he realised that he wanted to be part the moment when a new life comes to existence.
 While he was prepared for that one question, he wasn't prepared for the other ten I had for him.

 VICE: What is the most disgusting thing about your job?

 Dr. Joachim Pömer: The word "disgusting" shouldn't exist for doctors.
 The last thing a woman needs is a gynaecologist looking disgusted.
 Women often come to us with heavy periods, with periods that won't end or just for a routine checkup.
 I occasionally pull tampons that got lost out of vaginas.
 There's nothing uncomfortable or disgusting about that, it's my job.

 Is it true that your patients' feet often smell worse than their intimate areas?